2018 Evening "Big Tent" Speakers

 Liz Urbanski-Farrell – Buffalo, NY - Liz has been an avid birder since her first effort to put salt on a robin's tail as a toddler.
 Originally a journalist, writer and editor by training and trade, she holds a minor concentration in fine art from Buffalo State College and enjoys trying new ways of involving children and adults in art and the natural world, has participated in the Allegany Nature Pilgrimage with her family for 17 years.
 She has been a Cub Scout leader and is currently a member of the parent committee for Boy Scout Troop 5 and Sea Scout Ship 1 in Buffalo, NY and is director of member services and government relations for the Western New York Healthcare Association.

 Adele Wellman - Salamanca, NY - Adele is happiest in the woods--on skis, bike or on foot.
 She has a BS in Biology and minored in Horticulture at Tennessee Tech University.
-From April through December, Adele is a naturalist at Allegany State Park where she leads numerous hikes for campers on topics ranging from beavers to bears, wildflowers and trees, to dragonflies and butterflies.
-From December through March she teaches snow sports full-time at Holimont in Ellicottville.
+She is an environmental educator at Alllegany State Park where she leads numerous hikes for campers on topics ranging from beavers to bears, wildflowers and trees, to dragonflies and butterflies.
 Every season her students teach her something new about edibles and she enjoys sharing her knowledge with others.
-Her Master Gardener training through Cornell has served her well in current positions, as well as in previous jobs in landscaping.
-Adele usually leads an off-trail nature hike to the Bridal Falls and an edible plants walk at Pilgrimage.
+Her Master Gardener training through Cornell has served her well in current positions.

 David Wymer – Portville, NY - David has been involved in astronomy for over 20 years.
 Astrophotography became a way for him to really explore the dark skies we can still find in this part of the country.
 During the day, David works for Cattaraugus-Allegany BOCES as a technician for phone and computer networks.
 At night, he likes to take pictures of the sky.
 Not just any pictures!
 Here's what David had to say when asked about his work: "For most astro-photographers the image is king; it's a quest.
 There are so many excellent imagers out there, much better than me.
 More equipment, more sophisticated, etc. But what I do is different and very few do what I do.
 For me, the experience is king--getting to and camping in a place where the skies are truly dark, enjoying the sound of animals and owls and other whispers of the night, having everything set up and sometimes just sitting back and, well, seeing all that you can see.
 My images show huge expanses of the night sky.
 They can show what our galaxy, the Milky Way, really looks like.
 But to enjoy what so few can see these days because of light pollution and cities...well that's what it's all about!
 I try to inspire people, young and old to get out and see the night!"